Climate Jargon

 Teragram: 1 trillion grams or 1 million metric tons

-Thermal expansion: When warming seawater expands, adding to sea level rise
+Thermal expansion: When warming seawater expands, adding to rising seas

-Thermohaline circulation: Ocean currents caused by changes in temperature and saltiness
+Thermohaline circulation: Ocean currents caused by small changes in seawater temperature and saltiness

 Tidal power: Using ocean tides to make electricity